-Consulting Services provides computing support to all staff within administrative departments at Dartmouth.
-This includes all staff paid by the College as well as staff that have sponsored DND accounts who work in the following divisions:
+Campus IT Support provides computing support to all staff within administrative departments at Dartmouth.
+This includes all staff paid by the College as well as staff that have sponsored accounts who work in the following divisions:

-For those departments that have their own professional information technology (IT) staff (e.g., Development), users should contact their department’s internal IT support office rather than Consulting Services.
-Support provided by Consulting Services to those departments will be through that department’s IT staff.
-Questions unable to be resolved by the department's internal IT staff will be escalated to the consultant assigned to the department.
+For those departments that have their own professional information technology (IT) staff, users should contact their department’s internal IT support office rather than Campus IT Support.
+Support provided by the Campus IT Support group to those departments will be through that department’s IT staff.
+Questions unable to be resolved by the department's internal IT staff will be escalated to the Campus IT Support group.

 Staff within administrative departments at the professional schools should contact their school’s computing support office for assistance with questions.
-Questions unable to be resolved by the professional school's internal IT staff will be escalated to the consultant assigned to that professional school.
+Questions unable to be resolved by the professional school's internal IT staff will be escalated to the Campus IT Support group.

-Staff in the departments supported by the Consulting Services group can obtain assistance with any computing-related question via e-mail, over the phone, in their on-campus office, or by stopping by their department’s computing support office.
-Your department’s IT support office is the place to start when you have a computing-related question.
+Staff in the departments supported by the Campus IT Support group can obtain assistance with any technology-related question via e-mail, over the phone, by walking into the IT help desk located in Berry Library, or in their on-campus office by appointment.
+The Campus IT Support group is the place to start when you have a technology-related question.
 This includes questions related to your computer’s hardware or software, peripheral equipment attached to your computer, questions about central computer systems, problems with network or Internet access, problems with the telephone system, questions about video projects, etc. If we cannot find the answer, we will refer you to someone who can.
-Requests for assistance sent via e-mail to email@example.com will be automatically directed to the department’s designated consultant.
-In emergencies, people should contact their department’s designated consultant directly via phone or by going to their consultant’s office.

-Services for staff within the administrative departments supported by the Consulting Services group include, but are not necessarily limited to:
+Services for staff within the administrative departments supported by the Campus IT Support group include, but are not necessarily limited to:

 Requests for help that we receive are prioritized in the following manner:

-If you have questions about any of the information provided above, please contact your department’s IT support office, or call Warren Belding at 646-3192, or Ellen Young at 646-0367.
+If you have questions about any of the information provided above, please contact Ellen Young at 646-0367.